-McKinsey’s recent Women in the Workplace report found that women leaders are switching jobs at the highest rates ever.
+McKinsey’s October 2022 Women in the Workplace report found that women leaders are switching jobs at the highest rates ever.
 As for why women are jumping ship, it’s because they “are demanding more from their companies, and they’re increasingly willing to switch jobs to get it,” the report found.
 So, what demands are women making?
 And what should they be demanding?

 In this “Financially Savvy Female” column, we’re chatting with career experts to find out the benefits women should ask for from current and future employers.

 Flexible Work Options

 The McKinsey report found that “women employees who can choose to work in the arrangement they prefer — whether remote or on-site — are less burned out, happier in their jobs and much less likely to consider leaving their companies.”
 It also found that having the option to work remotely is important to most women, as only 1 in 10 women wants to work mostly on-site.

 “Women should absolutely seek out remote/flexible work arrangements,” said Sara Causey, certified human resources manager and owner of Causey Consulting, LLC.
 “So often, women are still disproportionately responsible for child care, elder care, household maintenance, etc. Plus, with inflation, the cost of care outside the home has skyrocketed.”